Nilsson-D/dbgAssembler/README.md

 A test run can be done by running the script test_run_viruses in the test folder.
 If deciding to run the test script, keep in mind that the assembler runs for different k-mer sizes.
-Each run for gammaherpesvirus 4 will take about 12 minutes.
+Each run for gammaherpesvirus 4 will take about 12 minutes (see example evaluation below).
 ```
 test/test_run_viruses
 ```